 Confirm Bluetooth has turned on.

-Enable Bluetooth in Mobile Device
+Step 2: Enable Bluetooth on Mobile Devices

 The former procedure can be done on Android phones too.
 Swipe down from the top of the screen for quick settings on an Android device, and toggle on Bluetooth, if it’s not already activated.

-Pairing Your Smart Phone With Your PC
+Step 3: Pairing Your Smart Phone With Your PC

-The pairing of Android Device
+The Pairing of Android Devices